SHNIBBLES/Independent_Study_Sem1/House.md

-* 2020-05-19: Homework assigned today:
+* 2020-05-19: Homework assigned today: (+ Homework Assigned again from 5/17)

-  - Resolve the conflicts in House.md :-).

   - Please always always always always push after committing.
     Don't wait until just before we get into Jitsi.
-The sooner I can see your code, the better prepared I can be.
+The sooner I can see the code, the better prepared I can be.

+  - Conditionalize the debugging statements so that the user can press a key to turn them on or off.

   - Write doc strings for all functions and methods.

+  - Fix the Randomization of balls at beginning

+  - (optional) - not too important: Make it more efficient -- don't check every pair of balls twice

   - Add some unconditional debugging statements that print out at startup time and show the initial starting position and speed of